Karenz0105/Portfolio/projectwork2.md

 ## Description of Code

-In the Class section of code, it is being used to set up any variables we will need and will be used throughout the program, mostly in the piece of code I was writting.
+In the Class section of code, it is being used to set up any variables we will need and will be used throughout the program, mostly in the piece of code I was writing.

 In the TeamPartnersView section of code, it is basically the main section of code for the program to run what I was working on.
-The code firsts sets up some lists and gets the information about the Team Partners and sets up the display labels.
-The code then goes on depending which button you select on the screen, if you select the 'Clear' button it will clear all labels.
+The code first sets up some lists and gets the information about the Team Partners and sets up the display labels.
+The code then goes on depending which button you select on the screen.
+If you select the 'Clear' button it will clear all labels.
 If you select the 'Search button' it will search for the information you have provided in the search bar and if there is a match it will then be displayed into the list view.
 That piece of code also related to the piece of code at the bottom that searches the list and filters the items for the search.
-Then the 'View button' code checks if an item in the list has been selected, it will then display the information corresponding to that selected item.
+Then the 'View button' code checks if an item in the list has been selected.
+It will then display the information corresponding to that selected item.

 In the XAML section of code, it just lays out how the user interface looks.
 The way it is set up is that the search bar is at the top of the screen, then underneath is the Search and Clear buttons, then the ListView, then the View button and then all the labels to display information.